-“The manufacturers respond to their environment,” said Isabel Carrion-Lopez, a toy specialist at the Toy Industry Association.
+“The manufacturers respond to their environment,” Isabel Carrion-Lopez, a toy specialist at the Toy Industry Association, told Yahoo New’s Summer Delaney.
 “As they hear what their customers want, they respond with toys that respond to that.”

 That approach is exemplified through the creation of the Jazz Jennings doll, the world’s first transgender doll modeled after the 16-year-old activist bearing the same name.
 Tonner Doll Company was inspired to create the doll after Jennings’ “20/20” interview special in 2007.